-The issues raised during the second round of public consultation in March / April 2020 and the additional (third) public consultation phase in November / December 2020 were broadly the same.
+The issues raised during the second round of public consultation in March / April 2020 and the additional (third) public consultation phase in November / December 2020 were broadly the same, with the exception of location of bus stops within the Blackrock to Merrion Section.
 These issues have been considered in the iterative Proposed Scheme development.

-The PRO proposals were further amended where appropriate, while still esnuring attainment of the Proposed Scheme objectives, to address the issues raised in submissions, including incorporating suggestions and recommendations from local residents, community groups and stakeholders where appropriate.
+The PRO proposals were further amended where appropriate while still ensuring attainment of the Proposed Scheme objectives, to address the issues raised in submissions, including incorporating suggestions and recommendations from local residents, community groups and stakeholders where appropriate.
 These amendments were incorporated into the designs and formed the Preferred Route which has been developed for statutory public consultation in relation to the Proposed Scheme.